-I know people who approach the fine art of packing for a trip like this: find the biggest pieces of luggage in their house and dump half of their closet into that luggage.
-When they arrive at their destination, they open their luggage and it literally explodes all over the hotel room.
+I know people who approach the fine art of packing for a trip like this: find the biggest pieces of luggage in their house and dump half of their closet into said luggage.
+Upon arrival at their destination, they open the luggage and it literally explodes all over the hotel room.
 Personally, I like my trip to go smooth and easy, so I don’t understand this approach to packing for your travels.
-Maybe you know someone who packs like this, or maybe you lean toward this packing style and you would like some simple tips to make your luggage more manageable.
+Maybe you know someone who packs like this, or maybe you lean toward this packing style and you’d like some simple tips to make your luggage more manageable.
 With a little planning and organization, the art of packing light will save you a bunch of time and pain when traveling.

 Packing Your Bags

 Instead of dumping all your worldly possessions into your luggage or worse yet, trying to figure out what you are going to wear for every single minute of your trip, keep it simple and stick to the basics.
 Select a few articles of clothing – pants, shirts, shoes, etc. that you can mix and match on rotation.
 Generally, I’ll pick out several articles of clothing I want to take and cut the pile in half – for starters.
 It might seem extreme, but you’ll be surprised at how little you really need to travel well.
 This exercise will dramatically cut down on the volume of clothing you need to pack and free up more space in your luggage.

 Packing cubes and those vacuum bags that suck out the air – to compress your clothing, are useful products to organize and maximize space in your luggage.
 I prefer to use a simple tool that everyone has in their households; plastic shopping bags.
 My shirts, pants and socks are organized in shopping bags and to compress them, I sit my butt down on the bags for a minute or two.